Hunters.ai raises $15 million to automate cyberthreat detection

-Autonomous threat detection company Hunters.ai today announced a $15 million round that will help it scale its autonomous threat-hunting solution to defend enterprises from malicious attackers and missed intruders.
+Autonomous threat detection company Hunters.ai today announced a $15 million round that will help scale its autonomous threat-hunting solution to defend enterprises from malicious attackers and missed intruders.
 Specifically, the Tel Aviv- and Lexington-based company plans to use the funds to deepen its machine learning R&D and expand its headcount internationally.

 Incident detection time is a major contributor to the cost of data breaches.
 A study by the Ponemon Institute found companies take 197 days to identify a breach and 69 days to contain it, on average.
 It’s also an expensive process — threat intelligence often involves a subscription to multiple data feeds, and fees vary from about $1,500 to $10,000, depending on the number of feeds.